This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This pharmacy is located on a local high street in East London.
-The pharmacy mainly serves the local community and provides NHS services such as dispensing and the New Medicine Service.
-It also provides medication in multi-compartment compliance packs to people who live in their own homes and need help managing their medicines.
-And it provides a private face-to-face prescribing service.
+The pharmacy mainly serves the local community and provides NHS services such as dispensing, the New Medicine Service, the contraception service, flu vaccinations and the Pharmacy First Service.
+It also offers private services such as treatment for erectile dysfunction, travel vaccinations and weight loss treatments via Patient Group Directions (PGDs).
+And it provides medication in multi-compartment compliance packs to people who need help managing their medicines.

 Inspection summary findings